Teaching is Decision-Making

 Decision fatigue happens even more for newer teachers, as many decisions involve situations they haven’t encountered before.
-Before they can respond, they need to assess what’s happening, consider their options and the pros and cons of each.
+Before responding, they need to assess what’s happening and consider their options and their pros and cons.

 Compared to more experienced teachers, who can respond immediately, it’s exhausting.

 Experienced teachers don’t need to think.
-It sounds odd, but high performers use their memory rather than thinking, as the brain isn’t designed for complex thinking (Willingham, 2010).
-They receive an input, recognise a behaviour pattern, and remember which decisions lead to which outcomes.
+High performers use memory rather than thinking, as the brain isn’t designed for complex thinking (Willingham, 2010).
+They receive input, recognise a behaviour pattern, and remember which decisions lead to which outcomes.

-Remembering is faster than thinking, and they’ve turned basic decisions into rote habits.
-This is less tiring, less stressful. and frees up mental space to focus on students’ learning.
+Remembering is faster than thinking - they’ve turned fundamental decisions into rote habits.
+This is less tiring, stressful and frees up mental space to focus on students’ learning.

 Thinking in the classroom should be about supporting, guiding and helping learners, not classroom management.

-The good news is that we can get to this point faster if we reduce the amount of decisions we make in the classroom.
+The good news is that we can get to this point faster if we reduce the number of decisions we make in the classroom.

 We can start by using systems to manage simple decisions for you.
 A good example is a behaviour management system, which dictates when and how to respond to unwanted behaviour.

-Let's look at when we make decisions, and we’ll see the types of system we can use.
+Let’s look at when we make decisions, and we’ll see the types of systems we can use.

 Making Decisions Before Class (Planning)

-Decisions start when we plan our lesson, as we decide what to teach and how to teach it.
+Decisions start when we plan our lesson, deciding what to teach and how to teach it.

-Before we decide on the lesson content (the ‘what’), we should talk about the ‘how’ we're going to teach.
-The 'how' involves student, and our own behaviour.
+Before we decide on the lesson content (the ‘what’), we should talk about the ‘how’ we’re going to teach.
+The ‘how’ involves students and our behaviour.
 Things like:

-Classroom management - how we’re going to set up the classroom, run activities, group students and so on.
+Classroom management — how we will set up the classroom, run activities, group students, etc.

 Behaviour management — how will we address unwanted behaviour and reinforce positive behaviour?